meizabel/documentation/java/aggregate.md

 ## Defining an Aggregate

-Aggregate is defined manually in your Java code.
+Aggregate state is defined in a protobuf message.